 Government expenditure is vital in influencing the economy.
 It forms aggregate demand in addition to household consumption, business investment, and net exports.
 Thus, the changes will affect the economy.
 When it increases, aggregate demand increases, and we expect the economy to grow higher.
 Conversely, when the government cuts its spending, aggregate demand declines, and so does the economy.

-Why is government expenditure important?
+Why government expenditure matters

 Second, government spending is essential to support those who are economically disadvantaged.
 An example is social security benefits.
 Unemployment benefits are another example.
 These items contribute to sustaining a decent life for the needy.